raiane-oliveira/Mail/README.md

 It's a project that simulates an email service where we have account register as well as login, and we can send, receive, archive and reply emails.
 All the back-end part, coded with Django and Python, were already written by the CS50W course, leaving only the Front-end to the students.

-This application uses the Single-Page Application (SPA) concept, where AJAX was used to call the API data, converted to JSON.<br>
+This application uses the Single-Page Application (SPA) concept, where AJAX was used to call the API data, converted to JSON.
 All the style was made with Bootstrap Framework.

 ![image](https://user-images.githubusercontent.com/100815627/217364157-07476943-1f1f-40a2-a391-43c1410aa45c.png)